RonenNess/ExpiredStorage/README.md

 - Items written with the lib can still be accessed freely with the basic localStorage.
 Similarly, you can access items not created via the lib.
 - Test for items expiration, time left, or update expiration time for exiting keys.
 - You can set items without expiration that will behave normally.

-Basically you can replace your localStorage class with ExpiredStorage and use it normally.
+- Cross platform (should work on any browser with localStorage and NodeJs with custom storage).
-Whenever you need items with expiration, simply provide a valid expiration time param.
+- Less than 3K when minified!

 ## Usage

 Lets see how we use Expired Storage..

-#### Creating Expired Storage
+### Creating Expired Storage

 Create ExpiredStorage using the localStorage (default):